Video shows owner, dog separated by violence reunite in Kyiv

-KYIV (WJW/AP) — Heartwarming video is circulating of a dog that was reunited with its owner after they were separated during violence near Kyiv.
+KYIV (WJW/AP) — A heartwarming video is circulating of a dog that was reunited with its owner after they were separated during violence near Kyiv.

 Volunteers with a battalion fighting for Ukraine found the dog, Nessie, during the recapture of Bucha.
 Nessie was reunited with her owner in the parking lot of a supermarket in Kyiv.